Type to search lessons across every grade and subject.

 Mixed-number division works the same way once each mixed number is rewritten as an improper fraction.
 212÷12=52×21=52\tfrac{1}{2} \div \tfrac{1}{2} = \tfrac{5}{2} \times \tfrac{2}{1} = 5.

-The reciprocal rule is part of a bigger pattern: every operation has an inverse.
+The reciprocal rule fits a bigger pattern: every operation has an inverse.
 Subtraction is addition with the sign flipped (ab=a+(b)a - b = a + (-b)); division is multiplication with the fraction flipped (a÷cd=a×dca \div \tfrac{c}{d} = a \times \tfrac{d}{c}).
-Same shape of move.